rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

 Maurice Priestley was in attendance again and was clinging to the view that there was a true model waiting to be discovered:

->I do not believe that it is very fruitful to attempt to classify series according to which forecasting techniques perform "best".
-The performance of any particular technique when applied to a particular series depends essentially on (a) the model which the series obeys; (b) our ability to identify and fit this model correctly and (c) the criterion chosen to measure the forecasting accuracy.
+>The performance of any particular technique when applied to a particular series depends essentially on (a) the model which the series obeys; (b) our ability to identify and fit this model correctly and (c) the criterion chosen to measure the forecasting accuracy.

-To which, Makridakis and Hibon replied
+Makridakis and Hibon replied

 > There is a fact that Professor Priestley must accept: empirical evidence is in *disagreement* with his theoretical arguments.